Adrianotiger/desktopPet/Pets/README.md

 - A sprite sheet: a grid (every cell need to have the same size) with all possible images

 ### How to create the animations
 If you want, you can download the original XML and modify it.
+The entire documentation about the schema is documented here: https://github.com/Adrianotiger/desktopPet/wiki/XML%5CIntroduction

 But you can also use the online free editor on https://esheep.petrucci.ch

 ### How to test the animation
 Once you created your animations.xml, you can drag it over your sheep.
 The pet will automatically use the new XML if it can be loaded successfully.